 Native and climate-appropriate plants are critical to our local watershed.
 When we use native and climate appropriate plants it helps save precious water and supports biodiversity.
 The following resources help in choosing appropriate plants for your site, and how to plant and care for them to create beautiful, climate-resilient landscapes.

 Reducing, reusing and recycling products “closes the loop” and helps create little to no waste.
 When there is reduced waste, there is a reduction in pollution and an increase in resources and economic well-being.
 The following resources provide guidelines for reducing waste at home and in the community.

-Communities coming together to transform their neighborhoods into sustainable ecosystems is at the heart of a community forest.
-Tree canopies of shade, healthy soil, rain water capture, appropriate plants all help support a functioning community forest.
-The following resources support the community forestry teams in transforming their neighborhoods.
+Communities coming together to transform their neighborhoods into sustainable ecosystems is at the heart of an urban forest.
+Tree canopies of shade, healthy soil, rain water capture, appropriate plants all help support a functioning urban forest.
+The following resources support the urban forestry teams in transforming their neighborhoods.

 Youth & School

 Engaging youth and the school community in immersing and learning about the natural environment is core to TreePeoples work.
 Engaged youth creates future environmental leaders.
 The following resources support parents, teens and teachers in learning more about the environment and includes service learning projects.

 Our urban forest, and our resilience against drought, includes your yard!
 Help us create a more sustainable Southern California by transforming and maintaining your yard into a gorgeous drought-resistant paradise.